Best Asian restaurants

 Patron Mr Chau offers diners specialities from the four regions of China – Beijing, Quandong, Shanghai and Tze-Chuan – combining sweet, salty, sour and piquant flavours.
 A daily lunch menu is on offer, and dishes include Wonton soup, steamed dumplings or dim sum.
 It also offers a selection of Thai dishes.
 Neutral beige decor, with wooden tables nicely spaced apart for privacy, make it an ideal place for a business meeting.

 If you fancy some oriental food with a cocktail or two, then Mont St-Lambert in Limpertsberg is also worth a try.
 It has a covered terrace and a lively atmosphere.
 The surf and turf in ginger, chicken gonbao and crispy wanton are all delicious.

 Ramen noodle lovers will be in heaven at this eatery, with its modern yellow and black decor.
 The menu has several different ramen bowls including Shanghai, Hong Kong, and if you're feeling daring, Wuhan.
-Portions are enormous so go with a rumbling belly, and the ramen is fresh.
-The only drawback is that the menu does not really cater to vegetarians.
+Portions are enormous so go with a rumbling belly, and the ramen is fresh plus the prices very reasonable given its location.

 Cosy but simple, dark booths entice you to try out some authentic Szechuan cuisine.
 The duck with sauces gets a big thumbs up from diners who also recommend the beef with sesame seeds.
 Vegetarian options are available and the eulogy one reviewer has given the dim sum is pure poetry.